 After a VPN profile is set up, there are some options you can set.

-- Auto disconnect device's internet access if VPN is down
+- Auto disconnect the device's internet access if the VPN is down

-- Devices (i.e. laptop/phone/pad, etc) should not use any local DNS servers.
+- Devices (i.e., laptop/phone/pad, etc.) should not use local DNS servers.

-- Devices must be part of the Firewalla overlay network or Firewalla in "router mode" to use VPN.
+- Devices must be part of the Firewalla overlay network or in router mode to use VPN.

-- On a Firewalla box, both the Firewalla VPN server and Firewalla VPN client can be running at the same time.
+- On a Firewalla box, both the Firewalla VPN server and the Firewalla VPN client can run simultaneously.

 Verified 3rd-party VPN services